Got questions? We’re here to help! See our list of frequently asked questions and concerns below and put your mind at ease.

 - Steep dropoffs – The canyon walls are near vertical, You must stay behind the safety fences and away from the edges at all times

 - Wildlife encounters – Bears, moose, deer, coyotes, wolves and cougars all live in and around the park.
 It’s SO COOL to see the animals, but they can be unpredictable and potentially dangerous.
-Our guides are trained to be ‘bear aware’ and we have special procedures in place should you encounter an animal to protect you.
+Our guides are trained to be ‘bear aware’ and we have special procedures in place to protect you, should you encounter an animal.

 - Heat or cold exposure – You’ll be having so much fun; you may not realize you’re getting too cold or too hot.
 We recommend appropriate clothing, sunscreen and plenty of liquids to keep you healthy.
 We provide complimentary water and cups for you at three seperate places on our course